dynamiciterativeprocess/DataCamp_Guided_projects/README.md

   - `README.md`: Brief overview of the project, objectives, and any specific instructions.

 - **Project: Exploring NYC Public School Test Result Scores**
-  - `project2_notebook.ipynb`: Jupyter Notebook for the second guided project.
+  - notebook.ipynb: Jupyter Notebook for the second guided project.
-  - `data/`: Data folder for the second project.
+  - schools.csv: Data folder for the second project.
-  - `README.md`: Summary of the project, key takeaways, and possible extensions.

 ...

 ## Usage